Quantum state spectrum and field theory of D$0$-brane: Quantum state spectrum of the D -brane

-\bea \!\!\!/{} _{\alpha\beta} {\Psi}{}_{\mu}{}^{\beta 1}=m{\Psi}{}_{\mu \alpha}{}^2\; & , \qquad & \tilde{\partial}\!\!\!/{}^{\alpha\beta}{\Psi}{}_{\mu \beta}{}^2=-m {\Psi}{}_{\mu}{}^{\alpha 1}\; , \qquad \\ \nonumber \\ \sigma^{\mu}_{\alpha\beta}{\Psi}{}_{\mu}{}^{\beta 1}=0\; &, \qquad & \tilde{\sigma}^{\mu \alpha\beta} {\Psi}{}_{\mu \beta}{}^2= 0\; , \qquad \\ \nonumber \\ \partial^{\mu} {\Psi}{}_{\mu}{}^{\alpha 1}= 0\; &, \qquad & \partial^{\mu} {\Psi}{}_{\mu \alpha}{}^{ 2}=0\;. \qquad \\ \nonumber \eea
+\bea \!\!\!/{} _{\alpha\beta} {\Psi}{}_{\mu}{}^{\beta 1}=m{\Psi}{}_{\mu \alpha}{}^2\; & , \qquad & \tilde{\partial}\!\!\!/{}^{\alpha\beta}{\Psi}{}_{\mu \beta}{}^2=-m {\Psi}{}_{\mu}{}^{\alpha 1}\; , \qquad \\ \sigma^{\mu}_{\alpha\beta}{\Psi}{}_{\mu}{}^{\beta 1}=0\; &, \qquad & \tilde{\sigma}^{\mu \alpha\beta} {\Psi}{}_{\mu \beta}{}^2= 0\; , \qquad \\ \partial^{\mu} {\Psi}{}_{\mu}{}^{\alpha 1}= 0\; &, \qquad & \partial^{\mu} {\Psi}{}_{\mu \alpha}{}^{ 2}=0\;. \eea

-We however, find instructive to keep the nonvanishing $\Lambda_{\alpha}{}^1$ and $\Lambda^{\alpha 2}$ and 10D gauge supersymmetry for some stages more \footnote{ Notice, that in certain circumstances allowing non-vanishing traces and gamma--traces of tensorial and spin--tensorial fields significantly simplifies the study of a system under consideration.
-For example, working with reducible representations of the Poincar\'e group allows to formulate linearized $N=1$ supergravities along with linear and tensor multiplets in $D=4,6$ and $10$ in a simple and uniform way \cite{Sorokin:2018djm} (see also \cite{Bertrand:2022pyi}). }.
+We however, find it instructive to keep the nonvanishing $\Lambda_{\alpha}{}^1$ and $\Lambda^{\alpha 2}$ and 10D gauge supersymmetry for some further stages \footnote{ Notice, that in certain circumstances allowing non-vanishing traces and gamma-traces of tensorial and spin-tensorial fields significantly simplifies the study of a system under consideration.
+For example, working with reducible representations of the Poincar\'e group allows to formulate linearized $\mathcal{N}=1$ supergravities along with linear and tensor multiplets in $\text{D}=4,6$ and $10$ in a simple and uniform way \cite{Sorokin:2018djm} (see also \cite{Bertrand:2022pyi}). }.